-The Zamrzlas have repeatedly and consistently testified they were never served personally, by mail, or by publication.
+Johnny Lee and Jeanette Zamrzlas have repeatedly and consistently testified they were never served personally, by mail, or by publication.
 No evidence to the contrary has been offered.
-Instead, the SP & WM rely on distractions such as notices of proposed class settlement, or water code extraction notices, in an effort to deflect from the clearly insufficient notice.
+In fact, it is undisputed by all parties that Johnny Lee and Jeanette were never served personally or by mail.
+The best the SP & WM can offer is to claim that publication was effective to serve Johnny Lee and Jeanette, despite them never appearing on any list of potential or actual small pumper class members.
+The SP & WM also rely on distractions such as notices of proposed class settlement, and water code extraction notices, in an effort to deflect from the clearly insufficient notice.